sbucule/Deloitte-Sample-Project/README.md

 -Testable HTTP requests in the /test/http folder

--The goal is to demonstrate strong fundamentals in CAP domain modeling, service design, and real database integration.
+-The goal is to demonstrate strong fundamentals in CAP domain modeling, service design, and database integration.